 How we are helping

-South Asia is among the least integrated regions in the world, restricting the region’s potential growth.
+South Asia is among the least integrated regions in the world.
 Australia has a growing trading and economic partnership with South Asia.
-In 2015, Australia’s two-way goods and services trade with South Asia was worth around A$20 billion.
+In 2015, Australia's two-way goods and services trade with South Asia was worth at least AUD22 billion.
 Improved regional connectivity across South Asia would promote economic growth and regional stability, and a more integrated region would increase access to South Asia markets, opening opportunities, including for the provision of Australian goods and services.

-While individual economies in South Asia are growing, intra-regional trade in South Asia accounted for just 5 per cent of total trade in 2015 (versus 47 per cent across developing Asia as a whole).
+While the region had an impressive growth rate of 7.1 per cent per annum over the last decade, intra-regional trade in South Asia accounted for just 5 per cent of total trade in 2016 (versus 47 per cent across developing Asia as a whole).
 The relatively poor quality of trade-related infrastructure (e.g. ports, roads and storage facilities), as well as of energy production and distribution networks, are key constraints to growth.
 Non-tariff barriers – such as over-administration at borders – add to the high cost of cross border trading (50 per cent higher than ASEAN).

-The South Asia Regional program seeks to underpin Australia’s economic engagement in the region by addressing these key region-wide barriers to sustainable economic growth.
-Improved regional connectivity is likely to be of great value to women, many of whom are engaged in informal trade, through higher incomes as producers and as consumers from lower priced and better quality traded goods.
+The South Asia Regional program seeks to underpin Australia's economic engagement in the region by addressing these key region-wide barriers to sustainable economic growth.
+Improved regional connectivity is likely to be of great value to women, many of whom are engaged in informal trade, through higher incomes as producers and as consumers of lower priced and better quality traded goods.
 Gender equality will be a focus in all our investments under the regional program.
-We will maximise our impact by focusing our regional investments in the north eastern sub-region of South Asia.

 The South Asia Regional program focuses on two inter-related objectives as outlined in the Aid Investment Plan: